sibeitokgong/flawlessrhetoric/_posts/2017-10-24-Dynamic-Programming:-First-Principles.md

 the next stage which is the natural solution to the problem.
 Each stage will asses it’s plant’s proposals compared to the available funds, and then pass its information to the next stage.
 Whilst the approach finds the best solution, it does not return the proposals used, only the possible revenue and the cost it will require.
-The map of cost to revenue, implements the memorisation aspect of the algorithm.
+The map of cost to revenue, implements the memoization aspect of the algorithm.
 <br><br>

     if first stage